karaokeresearch/singalong/README.md

 Singalong is a suite of tools for rehearsing and facilitating live musical performances using a web browser.

-* A mobile-browser-targeted karaoke display with lyric highlighting that works in real time without the use of a click track
+* A browser karaoke display with lyric highlighting that works in real time without the use of a click track
 * A similiar interface for live chord charts or "fake books" to facilitate live band karaoke and singalongs
 * A control interface where song progress is controlled by a band member using inexpensive USB foot pedals, or a computer keyboard
 * A set of HTML5-based virtual instruments that allows non-musicians and/or audience members to play along with the band in perfect time